 As a complement to its work supporting startups ‘on the ground’ in Australia, EnergyLab’s recently announced partnership with New Energy Nexus - a Silicon Valley-based global network of entrepreneurial support organisations - was also discussed, highlighting its potential to help Australian startups expand into the US and other international markets.

-Ambassador Kennedy’s visit follows the signing of the Australia-United States Net Zero Technology Acceleration Partnership by Minister for Climate Change and Energy Chris Bowen and United States Secretary of Energy Jennifer M. Granholm on 12 July.
-Set to accelerate the development and deployment of zero emissions technologies, this partnership is focussed on facilitating cooperation between Australia and the US on critical minerals supply chains to reduce greenhouse gas emissions while supercharging economic growth.
+Ambassador Kennedy's visit follows the signing of the Australia-United States Net Zero Technology Acceleration Partnership by Minister for Climate Change and Energy Chris Bowen and United States Secretary of Energy Jennifer M. Granholm on July 12.
+This partnership is set to accelerate the development and deployment of zero-emissions technologies.
+It focuses on facilitating cooperation between Australia and the US on critical minerals supply chains to reduce greenhouse gas emissions while boosting economic growth.

 “The transition to renewables is a great opportunity for collaboration between the US and Australia not only for climate change but also for energy security for both of our nations.
 The Ambassador's visit to EnergyLab today shows the critical role that innovation and startups can play” said Megan.